VogtRyan/Pisces/README.txt

     $ cat foo.txt | pisces -i foo.enc

+To verify that a file would decrypt and pass Pisces' file-integrity check, without writing the decrypted file to disk:

+    $ pisces -d foo.enc /dev/null

 To archive and encrypt a directory, foodir/, with the GNU version of tar (installed as gtar in the example) performing the archiving operation: